NCAA Tournament 2019: Power Ranking All 32 Teams in Round 2

 The defending champs had their hands full with No. 11 Saint Mary's, which grabbed national headlines for vanquishing Gonzaga in the West Coast Conference tourney final.

 The grinding Gaels held Gonzaga to a measly 48 field-goal attempts—their season average is 60—of which the Bulldogs converted only 18.
-They nearly did it to Villanova, too, holding it to 49 attempts.
+They nearly did it to Villanova too, holding the Wildcats to 49 attempts.

 But the Wildcats shook off the lethargy in the second half behind Jermaine Samuels and Eric Paschall, who combined for 26 points and 13 rebounds.